kevin4Kin/kin-web-dev-docs/docs/documentation/python-sdk.md

 ```

 #### Keypairs
-Earlier we talked about public address and secret seed, here are a few convenient functions to generate the keypairs.
+Earlier we talked about the relationship between keypairs and secret seeds.
+Here are a few associated functions.

-###### Create a new keypair
+###### Creating a new keypair
 ```python
 from kin import Keypair